dsnezhkov/amoeba/README.md

 resulted in Concord handling approximately 60% of exactly the same
 ----

         >>> customers' needs.
-This quarter, for example, we acquired 51% of Epossa
+This quarter, for example, we acquired 51% of Eposs a

 -- Context --
 distribution network by acquiring companies that have products to meet our customers' needs.
-This quarter, for example, we acquired 51% of Epossa company that specializes in cellular prepaid products, focusing on serving
+This quarter, for example, we acquired 51% of Eposs a company that specializes in cellular prepaid products, focusing on serving
 ----